 - 2 Tablespoons ginger sliced thinly

-- dash of ground white pepper
+- dash white pepper powder

 Instructions